RaisingAwesome/Ghost-Catcher-Cam/README.md

       ffmpeg -f lavfi -i anullsrc -f x11grab -framerate 30 -video_size 480x320 -i :0.0 -f flv -s 480x320 rtmp://a.rtmp.youtube.com/live2/streamkey

 This approach is used by the ghostcv2.py program.

-## Hacks
-To copy a new splash screen, make a .png image with dimensions 420x380 and type the following:

-      sudo cp splash.png /usr/share/plymouth/themes/pix/